jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - **Derived** if its value can be calculated from (an)other attribute(s) (which, per third normal form, it shouldn't be).
 - **Multi-valued** AKA set-valued if, for a single entity, the attribute could/should store multiple values (one-to-many relationship); in this case, the multi-valued attribute should be moved to a new table and linked back to the main entity via the entity's primary key.

-##### Dependencies and keys
+#### Dependencies

 Note that these concepts are important for understanding [normalization;](#normalization-and-integrity) normalization is a process of allocating attributes to entities to achieve a certain configuration of dependencies within each entity.

 Dependencies exist between attributes; this is not a modeling decision, it is a feature of the real world.
 There are different sorts of dependencies.

+##### Functional dependency and keys

-A **functional dependency** `A → B` exists when the same A (for our purposes, an attribute value called the **determinant)** is linked to a single B (another attribute value, called the **dependent).** The reverse is not necessarily true.
+A functional dependency `A → B` exists when the same A (for our purposes, an attribute value called the **determinant)** is linked to a single B (another attribute value, called the **dependent).** The reverse is not necessarily true.
 Note that this is like a mathematical function, where each x, a function input, must correspond to exactly one value of y, the function output, but a single value of y might correspond to multiple different values of x:

 | This is a Function | This is Not a Function |
 | --- | --- |